-During this tour a wide variety of weather (particularly temperatures) is to be expected.
-It may feel cool at night in Tasmania, Victoria, and New South Wales, with night-time temperatures dropping to around 8°C/46°F. Day-time temperatures during the tour can range from 15°C/59°F in Tasmania to 30°C/86°F in northern Victoria, with similar temperatures in Northern Queensland; however, Queensland is much more humid and rainfall is likely at some point.
+During this tour a wide variation of weather (particularly temperatures) is to be expected.
+It may feel cool at night in Tasmania, Victoria and New South Wales, with night-time temperatures dropping to around 8°C/46°C. Day time temperatures during the tour can range from 15°C/59°F in Tasmania, to 30°C/86°F in northern Victoria, with similar temperatures in Northern Queensland, however here it is much more humid and rainfall is likely at some point here.